Mendip Hills Facilitation Group

 For members of the Mendip Hills Facilitation Group we provide the following services:

-- We provide guidance on Countryside Stewardship and complete agreements if necessary.
+- We provide guidance on Countryside Stewardship.
 Members of a Facilitation Group receive a scoring uplift in the competitive application process.
 Our local knowledge allows us to put together agreements that complement one another to deliver more for wildlife as a group than we could individually.

 - We encourage cooperation and build relationships between group members, facilitating the sharing of expertise and best practice